Kolkata college student held for allegedly inciting violence against Mamata Banerjee amid protests

 Won’t save you if there is public anger, TMC MP warns doctors

-Amid a strike by resident doctors seeking justice in the rape and murder case, Trinamool Congress MP Arup Chakraborty said that the protestors should not expect protection if citizens express anger against them, The Indian Express reported.
+Amid a strike by resident doctors seeking justice in the rape and murder case, Trinamool Congress MP Arup Chakraborty said that the protestors should not expect to be protected by the state if citizens express anger against them, The Indian Express reported.

 “In the name of the movement, you may go home or go about with your boyfriend,” Chakraborty said on Sunday at a rally in Bankura.
 “If a patient dies because of your strike and public anger falls on you, we will not save you.”